PalugaAlexandru/portofoliu-palugaalexandru/README.md

-# 👋 Salut!
-Eu sunt Alexandru
+# 👋 Hi!
+I'm Alexandru

-Sunt Web Developer pasionat de WordPress, Javascript și React, cu experiență în crearea de website-uri de prezentare, magazine online și funcționalități custom pentru clienți.
+Passionate Web Developer with strong experience in WordPress, JavaScript, PHP, React, and front-end technologies.

+I build clean, responsive, and performance-focused websites and web apps.
+Skilled in Git & GitHub for version control and collaboration.
+I value good communication, attention to detail, and problem-solving in every project I take on.

 ## 🚀 Proiecte WordPress (live)